YOU’VE GOT QUESTIONS, WE’VE GOT ANSWERS.

 What type of collagen is best?

 Well, we’re convinced it’s HIMMENSE SHIFT!
 Why?
-Because HIMMENSE SHIFT daily collagen drink has been especially formulated for men.
-It is also infused with vitamin C, for maximum absorption, as well as vitamins, B5, B6, B12, D3, Selenium and Ashwagandha for multiple health benefits.
+Because HIMMENSE SHIFT daily collagen protein drinks are infused with vitamin C, to contribute to normal collagen formation, as well as vitamins B5 (Pantothenic Acid), B6, B12, D, Selenium and Ashwagandha for multiple health benefits

-We know men want to look and feel their best which is why we’ve made sure our SHIFT collagen drink for men is free from added sugar, artificial sweeteners, flavours or colours and does not contain lactose, gluten, dairy, soya, wheat, starch, yeast, animal fat, alcohol, emulsifying agents or soy lecithin.
-Plus our packaging is recyclable.
-Win win.
+We know men want to look and feel their best which is why we’ve made sure our SHIFT collagen drink for men has no added sugar, artificial sweeteners, flavours or colours, lactose, gluten, dairy, soya, wheat, starch, yeast, animal fat, alcohol, emulsifying agents or soy lecithin.

 How much collagen should I take?

-As for how to take collagen, HIMMENSE SHIFT daily 20ml collagen drinks are designed to give you flexibility.
-You can simply snap the pouch and squeeze the contents into your mouth.
-Alternatively, you can add HIMMENSE SHIFT to your smoothies, porridge, morning coffee or protein drinks.
+As for how to take collagen, HIMMENSE SHIFT daily collagen protein drinks are designed to give you flexibility.
+You can simply snap the pouch and squeeze the contents directly into your mouth.
+Alternatively, you can add HIMMENSE SHIFT to your smoothies or protein drinks.
 Take one, once a day, everyday, anytime you like to start benefitting (probably not just after brushing your teeth though, the Mixed Berry flavour and toothpaste is an acquired taste, to put it lightly).

 How long does it take to see results?